-As a keyboard player he plays harpsichord, organ, fortepiano, modern piano and synthesizers, performing in numerous international festivals.
-As a pianist he has given many recitals with violinist Ken Aiso and tenor Nigel Robson, soprano Lynne Dawson and cellist David Watkin (with whom he has recorded the Beethoven Cello Sonatas).
-He is also keyboard player for the English Baroque Soloists (working closely with Sir John Eliot Gardiner, during the 2000 Bach Pilgrimage as keyboard continuo player and assistant conductor).
-He has also played with the Academy of St Martin in the Fields and the Orchestra af St John's as well as in ensembles with members of the Orchestra of the Age of Enlightenment and the London Symphony Orchestra.
+As a keyboard player Howard plays harpsichord, organ, fortepiano, modern piano and synthesizers, performing in numerous international festivals.
+He studied at New College Oxford (organ scholar) before a postgraduate year at the Guildhall School of Music and Drama.
+He was prizewinner in both diplomas of the Royal College of Organists.
+As pianist he has given recitals with Ken Aiso, Nigel Robson, Lynne Dawson, Mark Padmore, Matthew Barley, Piers Adams and David Watkin (with whom he has recorded the Beethoven Cello Sonatas and the Cello Sonata by Francis Pott).
+He is a principal keyboard player for the English Baroque Soloists and worked closely with Sir John Eliot Gardiner and the Monteverdi Choir as keyboard continuo player and assistant conductor during the 2000 Bach Pilgrimage.
+He has also played with the Academy of St Martin in the Fields and the Orchestra of St John's as well as in ensembles with members of the Orchestra of the Age of Enlightenment and London Symphony Orchestra.